 This consultation period provided an opportunity for community to give feedback on four proposed bridge alignment options, through forums, workshops, pop-up information stands, written updates, dozens of face-to-face meetings, and through our online visualisation tool which showcased the alignment options in a 3D visual setting.

-Have Your Say - Online Alignment Options Assessment Survey - May 2021
+Online Alignment Options Assessment Survey - May 2021

 Almost 1,000 people completed the online survey where they were asked to apply a sentiment to each of the proposed four bridge alignment options and associated traffic impacts.
 The feedback gathered from the survey has been collated and fed into the analysis of the four alignment options.